| |

 • 1 tbsp apple cider vinegar

-🔪How To Make Baked Beans in the Crock Pot
+How To Make Baked Beans in the Crock Pot

 If you have never used dried beans in the past, there is something that you must do before soaking them.
 You must look through the beans and check for small rocks or debris.
-They are a natural product and sometimes there will be little bits and pieces that made their way into the package.
+They are a natural product and sometimes there will be little bits and pieces that make their way into the package.

 Adding onions to slow cooker.